miku/span/docs/span.md

 ticket: "NA"

 # If set to "fail" an empty result set will be marked as failure.
-# Otherwise a empty result set will - most of the time - not be considered a violoation.
+# Otherwise a empty result set will - most of the time - not be considered a violation.
 zero-results-policy: "fail"

 # Allowed keys: [Query, Facet-Field, Value, ...] checks if all values of field